Fallibilism

 “Good idea,” I say, “but this dragon floats in the air.”

-Then you’ll use an infrared sensor to detect the invisible fire.
+Then you will use an infrared sensor to detect the invisible fire.

-Good idea, but the invisible fire is also heatless.”
+“Good idea, but the invisible fire is also heatless.”

-You’ll spray-paint the dragon and make her visible.
+You will spray-paint the dragon and make her visible.

 “Good idea, but she’s an incorporeal dragon and the paint won’t stick.”

 And so on.
-I counter every physical test you propose with a special explanation of why it won’t work.
+I counter every physical test you propose with a special explanation of why it will not work.

-Now, what’s the difference between an invisible, incorporeal, floating dragon who spits heatless fire and no dragon at all?
-If there’s no way to disprove my contention, no conceivable experiment that would count against it, what does it mean to say that my dragon exists?
-Your inability to invalidate my hypothesis is not at all the same thing as proving it true.
-Claims that cannot be tested, assertions immune to disproof are veridically worthless, whatever value they may have in inspiring us or in exciting our sense of wonder.
-What I’m asking you to do comes down to believing, in the absence of evidence, on my say-so.
+Now, what is the difference between an invisible, incorporeal, floating dragon who spits heatless fire and no dragon at all?
+If there is no way to disprove my contention, no conceivable experiment that would count against it, what does it mean to say that my dragon exists?
+Your inability to invalidate my hypothesis is not at all the same thing as proving it is true.
+Claims that cannot be tested and assertions immune to disproof are veridically worthless, whatever value they may have in inspiring us or in exciting our sense of wonder.
+What I am asking you to do comes down to believing my say-so in the absence of evidence.

-Fallibilism opposes the conception of infallibilism which holds that empirical science can provide absolute knowledge, i.e. that there can be absolutely certain synthetic propositions.
-Roughly speaking, infallibilism was accepted until about the early 20th century.
-Ever since the times of Aristotle and all the way into the early 20th century it was generally assumed that at least some parts of empirical science had been established once and for all.
-However, this has been shown to be wrong time and time again.
-August Comte in the 19th century formulated the idea of a hierarchy of science (Cole, 1983).
-His idea was that science develops over time from the most general scientific discipline (sciences that deal with observable nature such as astronomy) to more complex systems.
+In the 19th century, August Comte formulated the idea of a hierarchy of science (Cole, 1983).
+His idea was that science develops over time from the most general scientific discipline (sciences that deal with observable nature, such as astronomy) to more complex systems.
 People started speculating about the stars and heavenly objects from the earliest of times and developed methods to predict eclipses and the weather.
 These developed into specifics about the nature of the physical worlds (physics) and the substances that make up the world (chemistry).
-Biology in this view is more complicated chemistry and psychology is even more complicated biology.
+In this view, biology is a more complicated chemistry and psychology is an even more complicated biology.
 The idea is that disciplines that are higher on this hierarchy are dependent on developments in their predecessors.
-We can see some evidence for that in how psychology developed in the late 19th century compared to physics which developed much earlier.
-More recent developments in psychology have involved brain imaging techniques that are based on developed within the fields of biology and physics.
+We can see some evidence for that in how psychology developed in the late 19th century compared to physics, which developed much earlier.
+More recent developments in psychology have involved brain imaging techniques that are based on those developed within the fields of biology and physics.

 As an introduction to science, the Scale of the Universe is mapped to the Branches of Science and the Hierarchy of Science.
 The Scale of the Universe capture the average diameters of key systems.
 The scale needs to be cubed to make volume; it takes about 60 trillion atoms to make a human cell, 100 trillion cells to make a person, and 108 billion people have lived to build modern society.The hierarchy of the sciences captures major areas of study in science.
 The images capture the fundamental building block for the scientific branch.
 Math is built up from binary logic, physics is built on atomic scale physical laws, life science is built by cellular behavior calculated through natural selection, social science is built on the human brain, and earth and space science begins with our own planetary body.